TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

 }
 ```

-The following example shows it's use in a [TAIP-3] message:
+The following example shows its use in a [TAIP-3] message:

 ```json
 {